testinggospels/camouflage/docs/request-model.md

 # Request model

-Request object made available by camouflage is simply an instance of express request object for a given incoming request.
+Request object made available by Camouflage is simply an instance of express request object for a given incoming request.
 Following are the properties/objects available on the request object which can be used in request matching or to extract information out of the request.

 - request.baseUrl
 - request.body